siv4c/Minecraft-Server-Hosting-Tool/README.md

 - Difficulty and gamemode changing
 - Map importing
 - Offline account support
-- Ability to change the Minecraft server version
+- Ability to change the Minecraft server version (as well as Forge and Fabric)
 - ngrok automatic configuration with authentication
 - Ablity to change how much RAM is allocated to the server
 - UI/UX improvement